 As a local volunteer, you'll receive training, your skills will be assessed, and your information will be added to a database.
 If a disaster strikes closer to home, you'll be called to action and ready to serve.

 One vital volunteer activity that doesn't require special disaster relief training is organizing a local fundraising event and sending the money to charities working in the affected area.
 Or search for virtual volunteer opportunities that you can do from home.
-One example is the Houston-area group Portlight, which serves the special-needs community.
-It's looking for remote assistance answering phone calls and managing its social media feeds.

 4: Think Long-term